vlOd2/PYMusicBot/README.md

 <img src="Logo.png" alt="Logo" width=256 height=256>

 # 🎶 PYMusicBot
-A music bot designed to be robust (by using FFmpeg) and to be hosted on one Discord server only
+A music bot designed to be robust (by using FFmpeg) and to be hosted on one Discord server only<br>
+This code base is based on the [self-bot version](https://github.com/vlOd2/SelfMusicBot)

 # 📌 Features
 - Robust (because it can only be hosted on one Discord server only)